huggingface/blog/using-ml-for-disasters.md

 ![app](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/disaster-assets/app.png)

-Once again, dozens of people worked on labeling, preparing data, and training models.
+Once again, dozens of volunteers worked on labeling, preparing data, and training models.
 In addition to individual volunteers, companies like [Co-One](https://co-one.co/) volunteered to label satellite data with more detailed annotations for buildings and infrastructure, including *no damage*, *destroyed*, *damaged*, *damaged facility,* and *undamaged facility* labels.
 Our current objective is to release an extensive open-source dataset that can expedite search and rescue operations worldwide in the future.

 ![output_satellite](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/disaster-assets/processed_satellite.png)
 ## Wrapping Up